 Effective transitions within the Foundation Stage depend largely on a commitment from early year’s providers to develop communication links between other local settings and schools.
 This will ensure greater continuity for children in their movement through the early year’s phases from home to setting and from room to room.
-Transition from one setting to another (early years to primary) should be seen as a seamless journey.
+The transition from one setting to another (early years to primary) should be seen as a seamless journey.

 It is considered good practice for early year’s providers to arrange a transition meeting to discuss the settling-in arrangements once they have received information about the provision/setting the child will be moving on to.

-The Area SENCO team alongside the primary SENCO network co-ordinator has developed the “Early Years to Primary Special Educational Needs Transition Support Planning document” as a means to capture, record and share information in a formal and consistent way.
+The Area SENCO team alongside the primary SENCO network co-ordinator has developed the “Early Years to Primary Special Educational Needs Transition Support Planning document” as a means to capture, record, and share information in a formal and consistent way.

 To support the robust transition into Early Years settings for children who have identified Special Educational Needs / Medical needs the Area SENCO Team, recommends you download and use (1) SEN Transition Support Planning document (v4.07.21).

 For all 2YO's transitioning into your setting which includes children offered a place through the Priority Early Learning panel (PEL) It is good practice to download and use (2) Transition Support Planning document (v4.07.21) (especially pg 9 the child profile page)

 Planning for transition from early years into reception should take place the term before the child is due to start to enable sufficient time for any plans or support to be put into place.
 Parents and any professionals involved with the child should be invited to the early years to primary transition meeting.
 The expectation is that the setting based SENCO will coordinate the meeting in a professional and timely way using the (3) Early Years to Primary Transition Support Planning document (v4.07.21).